CodeCorico/MemoryOverflow/README.md

 # MemoryOverflow

 MemoryOverflow is a card game designed by developers for developers.
+See it in action in the [official website](http://xavierboubert.github.io/MemoryOverflow).

 The GitHub project is designed to run like a Wiki.
 Each folder has a README.md file to describe the way it works.